mgiannopoulos24/Projects-C/README.md

 # Projects C
 C projects | Introduction to Programming 2020-21

-## Kalmpr.c
+## Project Kalmpr

-The kalmpr.c program computes and prints the number of all k-almost prime numbers found within the interval [MINNUM,MAXNUM], for 2≤ k ≤ MAXK, and the number of those that are in particular, 2-relative prime numbers, i.e., half-primes.
+The ```kalmpr.c``` program computes and prints the number of all k-almost prime numbers found within the interval [MINNUM,MAXNUM], for 2≤ k ≤ MAXK, and the number of those that are in particular, 2-relative prime numbers, i.e., half-primes.
 For the half-integers of interest, it prints the factors of which they are decomposed.
 Then we increase the range of the range of the [MINNUM,MAXNUM] interval to see the rate at which the execution time of our program also increases.
 Then the program selects 20 positive integer numbers for each of which it prints the k corresponding to it.

-## Wavproc.c
+## Project Wavproc

-The wavproc.c program which will read with getchar from the input audio data that following the wav standard described above and perform some processing on that data.
+The ```wavproc.c``` program which will read with getchar from the input audio data that following the wav standard described above and perform some processing on that data.
 Exactly what processing your program will perform will be determined by the value of a symbolic MODE constant that you set in it.
 The requested treatments,depending on the value of MODE are:

 * MODE 1<br>
 The program should check if the data read follows the wav standard that